-Volunteers can enhance the hospital experience for our patients and our visitors in a variety of ways.
+Volunteers can enhance the hospital experience for our patients and visitors in a variety of ways.

 C.A.R.E.
 Volunteer - Emergency Department

-The Department of Emergency Medicine’s Care and Respect for Elders with Emergencies (C.A.R.E.) program is dedicated to enhancing emergency care for older patients by assisting the nursing staff and offering patient support.
-Volunteers greet patients and engage them in friendly conversation.
+Volunteers in the Department of Emergency Medicine’s Care and Respect for Elders with Emergencies (C.A.R.E.) program assist the nursing staff and offer patient support by greeting older patients and engaging them in friendly conversation.
 This is an excellent volunteer opportunity for those seeking direct patient contact.
-Volunteers for this position must be at least 18.
+Volunteers must be at least 18.

 Explorer Program - Exploring Careers in Health Care

-In collaboration with the Greater New York Councils of the Boy Scouts of America, the Exploring Program is an after-school opportunity for high school students to visit the hospital.
-Students participate in interactive activities designed to explore the varied career opportunities within health care.
-Students have the opportunity to speak with professionals about a wide range of fields, including radiology medicine, emergency medicine, pharmacy, nursing, and health care security.
+In collaboration with the Greater New York Councils of the Boy Scouts of America, this is an after-school opportunity for high school students to visit the hospital.
+Students participate in interactive activities designed to explore various health care career opportunities.
+Students speak with professionals and learn about a wide range of fields, including radiology, emergency medicine, pharmacy, nursing, and health care security.
+Volunteers must be at least 15.

 Greeter - Operating Room Waiting Area